csieflyman/multi-projects-architecture-with-Ktor/README.md

 # Multi-Projects Architecture with Ktor

 ### Multi-Projects Architecture
-This project contain two subprojects base on common infrastructure and library but each subproject can be optional deployed with ktor module configuration like microservice.
+This project contain two subprojects base on common infrastructure and library but each subproject can be deployed optionally with ktor module configuration like microservice.
 Subproject also has its own
 * routes and openapi document
 * authentication methods
 * user type and its roles